Moving to Poland Guide

 Many citizens and residents make use of private healthcare services to supplement the service they receive from the public system.
 Private services are not cheap, and many tend to use private facilities only during temporary periods, such as pregnancy.
 The long queues and delays in the public system mean that urgent cases are often rushed to private hospitals instead.

 Temporary visitors to Poland can see a doctor by visiting a healthcare centre and asking for an ‘internista’.
 Visitors will only need an ID and the amount of money they require for a visit, usually under 100 PLN.
 Most doctors in Poland speak excellent English.
-To see a doctor as a tourist, you do not need to be insured by the National Health Fund or any private insurance company.
+To see a doctor as a tourist, you do not need to be insured by the National Health Fund or any private insurance company, but international travel insurance is advised.
 Expats or Polish citizens will need to make sure they are covered by either the NFZ or a private insurance company.

 With the correct insurance in Poland, prescriptions will not cost visitors any extra money.
 Drugs received in hospital, or any 24-hour care provider, will be administered free of charge.
 Visitors in Poland without health insurance will have to pay for all their medication.